 Biofuels are the only direct substitute for fossil fuels currently available on a large scale as transport fuel.
 Their use contributes to a reduction in vehicles’ carbon dioxide (CO2) emissions and to more environmentally friendly transport, without requiring significant modifications to vehicles or distribution networks.

-To date, the term biofuel in the Greek market refers mainly to biodiesel, a fuel having similar properties to those of diesel, which is used as a substance (after being mixed with mineral diesel) in all diesel-powered vehicles according to European mixture specifications.
-Following recent Greek legislation, the Group is preparing to mix bioethanol with conventional gasoline for use in all petrol-fueled vehicles starting 2019.
+To date, the term biofuel in the Greek market refers mainly to biodiesel, a fuel having similar properties to those of diesel, which is used as a substance (after being mixed with conventional diesel) in all diesel-powered vehicles according to European mixture specifications.

 Biodiesel received and used as diesel fuel